Signposts

 and ends in Maine.
 During the New England period of my life, I had hiked the

-store for me here in Georgia.
+adventures awaited me on the AT here in Georgia.

-the highest point reached by the AT in Georgia.
-The trailhead was located
+Blood is the highest point reached by the AT in Georgia.

-near Neels Gap.
-A road went through the gap at an elevation of 3100’, and
+The trailhead was located near Neels Gap.
+A road went through the gap at an

-respect.
+and respect.

 Leaving Norcross early on a Saturday morning, I drove north in the pre-dawn